nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to delete a flashcard from the list.
+1. User requests to execute a command.
-1. FlashBack deletes the specified flashcard.
+1. FlashBack executes the specified command.
-1. User requests to undo delete command.
+1. User requests to undo a command.
-1. FlashBack reverts to its previous state before delete command.
+1. FlashBack reverts to its state before the previous command was executed.

+   Use case ends.

+**Extensions**

+* 1a.
+The command is invalid.

+     Use case ends.

+* 3a.
+The command executed is not an undoable command.
+(Only `add`, `edit`, `delete` and `clear` can be undone)
+   * 3a1.
+FlashBack shows an error message.

      Use case ends.

 **Use case: UC08 - Redo an undoable command**